 Contents

-How to make Chilean Maicena Alfajores?
+How to Make Chilean Maicena Alfajores

 Preparing Maicena Alfajores is a quick and simple recipe for which we recommend measuring all the ingredients before starting to achieve the best results.

-Preparation: 20 minutes
+Prep Time: 20 minutes

-Cooking: 30 minutes
+Cook Time: 30 minutes

-Servings: 8 people
+Servings: 8

 Ingredients